10 Secrets To Being a Good Sponsor

 8. Set goals

 Projects need goals.
-Create them.
+As the project owner, you create them.
 Set a vision.
 Set objectives.
 Help your team understand why they are going where they are going.

 And give them a map to get there.